 Although a lot of people these days might consider their iPhone a necessity, for this budgeting style we need to define necessities as anything that you must pay to maintain the basics of living.
 We’re not talking about your iPhone: think Rent!

 - Food (or not?)

-There is always some room for interpretation and I also include some non-negotiable fixed costs in this category, like student loans, because if I don’t pay them it’s going to be a serious problem.
-I can always take my car back to the dealership if I can’t make the payment, but I have no intention of defaulting on student loan debt!
+There is always some room for interpretation, and I also include some non-negotiable fixed costs in this category, like student loans, because if I don’t pay them, it’s going to be a serious problem.
+I can always take my car back to the dealership if I can’t make the payment, but I do not intend to default on student loan debt!

 Saving/Investments/Debt Repayment – 20%

 Who saves 20% of their income???
 Crazy right???
 Well, the sad truth is that most Americans save nowhere near this amount.

 But you aren’t here to be a normal American, are you?
 No.